What is Hemp Flower: The Main Source of Cannabidiol (CBD)

 According to the ITIS (Integrated Taxonomic Information System), cannabis is a flowering plant genus that belongs to the Cannabacea family.
-The species number in this genus has been disputed, but three of the species include Cannabis Ruderalis, Cannabis Indica, and Cannabis Sativa.
-All three can be treated or classified as subspecies of the single species, C. Sativa.
-This genus is indigenous to Central Asia, while some researchers have also included upper South Asia within its origin.
+There’s some dispute about the species included in this genus, but three members are Cannabis Ruderalis, Cannabis Indica, and Cannabis Sativa.
+We classify all three as subspecies of the single species, C. Sativa.
+And we know that this genus is indigenous to Central Asia, but some researchers believe it may also originate from upper South Asia.

 What Is Hemp?

-Hemp, or industrial hemp, is a plant that belongs to the family Cannabacea.
-This plant has been historically used for its seeds and fiber.
-Many confuse hemp with marijuana plants, though they are different.
-The United States government classifies hemp as a cannabis plant containing less than 0.3% THC.
-Anything higher than that is marijuana, and is federally illegal.
+Hemp, or industrial hemp, is part of the plant family Cannabacea.
+Historically, it was used for its seeds and fiber.
+Many people confuse hemp with marijuana plants, but they are legally different.
+That’s because the United States government classifies hemp as a cannabis plant containing less than 0.3% THC.
+Anything higher than that is marijuana, and is a federally controlled substance.

 Hemp plants are aromatic, erect, and stout annual herbs.
-The compound leaves have a palmate shape, while the hemp flower is greenish-yellow in color.
+The compound leaves have a shape that resembles an open palm, with extended fingers.
+And the hemp flower is greenish-yellow in color.

 Hemp vs Marijuana Legality

-The 2018 Farm Bill introduced a way to legally grow cannabis or hemp that contains less than 0.3% THC in the U.S. The Bill also made CBD products that come from hemp flower federally legal.
+The 2018 U.S. Farm Bill introduced a way to legally grow cannabis or hemp that contains less than 0.3% THC.
+The Bill also made CBD products that come from hemp flower federally legal.
 Marijuana that contains more than 0.3% THC is not federally legal.

 Why Was Cannabis Banned?

-Many of the laws have changed over the last few decades.
-But the cannabis plant became illegal in the U.S. since the early 20th century.
-People in America started turning to marijuana after alcohol prohibition in 1920.
-Therefore, many states passed a marijuana prohibition law in the following decades.
-The intoxicating effect of THC was the reason marijuana ended up on the Schedule 1 drug list.
+Many laws have changed over the last few decades.
+But, in the early 20th century, the cannabis plant became illegal due to a rise in cannabis abuse.
+You see, after 1920’s prohibition on alcohol, people turning to marijuana as a replacement.
+Seeing this trend, many states passed marijuana prohibition laws in the following decades.
+The reasoning?
+Law makers sited THC’s intoxicating effect of THC as the reason for including marijuana on the Schedule 1 drug list.

 Characteristics of the Hemp Flower

 Industrial hemp plants include more than 100 different cannabinoids, including CBG (cannabigerol) and CBD (cannabidiol).
-The highest concentrations of these complex chemicals exist in the bud or flower of the female hemp plant.
-When farmers make sure not to pollinate the plants, they produce even higher levels of cannabinoids.
+The highest concentrations of these complex chemicals exist in the female hemp plant’s bud or flower.
+To encourage higher concentrations, farmers make sure not to pollinate the plants.
+In turn, they produce more cannabinoids.

-The flowers contain many phytocannabinoids which are cannabinoids that come from plants.
-The flavonoids and terpenes are what produce the potent smell.
+The flowers contains many phytocannabinoids (cannabinoids that come from plants.)
+And they also contain flavonoids and terpenes, which give plants their potent smell.
 They also contribute to the overall effects of hemp products.
 All of these compounds working together creates the “entourage effect.”

-The way THC interacts with the body’s endocannabinoid system is different from how CBD works.
+THC interacts with your body’s endocannabinoid system differently from CBD.
 THC causes the infamous high partly because it directly bonds with CB1 receptors.
-CBD on the other hand, does not bind directly to the receptors, instead activating them indirectly.
-Because of this different interaction, CBD users will not experience a marijuana “high.”
-The hemp flower contains high levels of CBD and very low levels of THC, so even if you smoke it, you won’t get high.
+CBD on the other hand, does not bind directly to receptors, instead activating them indirectly.
+Because of this different interaction, CBD users don’t experience a marijuana “high.”
+And, since the hemp flower contains high levels of CBD and very low levels of THC, you won’t get high.
+Even if you smoke it.